Skip to content

 peter-2-1-ratio-01.png

-Proyecto Educativo con Telescopios Robóticos (PETeR) - An Educational Project with Robotic Telescopes.
-PETeR is an enquiry-based online lab which aims to familiarize the Spanish educational …
+Proyecto Educativo con Telescopios Robóticos (PETeR) - Education Project with Robotic Telescopes - is an online laboratory that aims to engage Spanish students in science and …

 Shristi Astronomy